drawers/Android/README.md

 Alternatively, if you already have the project checked out, you can initialize the submodules manually.

     git submodule update --init

-## Terminology

-We have taken steps to update our terminology and remove words with problematic racial connotations, most notably the change to `main` branches, `allow lists`, and `blocklists`.
-Closed issues or PRs may contain deprecated terminology that should not be used going forward.

 ## Contribute

 Please refer to [contributing](CONTRIBUTING.md).

-## Discuss

-Contact us at https://duckduckgo.com/feedback if you have feedback, questions or want to chat.
-You can also use the feedback form embedded within our Mobile App - to do so please navigate to Settings and select "Leave Feedback".

 ## License
 DuckDuckGo android is distributed under the Apache 2.0 [license](LICENSE).